nimitvijayvargee/bio/README.md

 Clone repo -> run index.html in modern browser

 # license
-none, this software is provided as is blah blah, no warranty yadayada
+none, do with this code as you please